food-hazard-detection-semeval-2025/food-hazard-detection-semeval-2025.github.io/README.md

 </div>

 The dataset for this task consists of 6,644 short texts (length in characters: min=5, avg=88, max=277).
 Sample texts are shown in Figure 3.
 It includes manually labeled English food recall titles from official food agency websites (e.g., FDA).
 Each text is labeled by two food science or food technology experts.
 Upon task completion, the full dataset will be available under the Creative Commons BY-NC-SA 4.0 license on [Zenodo](https://zenodo.org/doi/10.5281/zenodo.10820657).

-## The Ground Truth

-Figure 3 shows a sample of the dataset.
-The data features "year," "month," "day," "language," "country," "title," and "text."
-Participants will base their analysis on either the "title" or the "text" feature (indicating which one they used).
-The task is to predict the labels "product-category" and "hazard-category" and the vectors "product" and "hazard."
-The class distribution is heavily imbalanced.
-The data includes 1,256 different products (e.g., "ice cream," "chicken based products," "cakes") sorted into 22 categories (e.g., "meat, egg and dairy products," "cereals and bakery products," "fruits and vegetables").
-The 261 possible "hazard"-values (e.g., "salmonella," "listeria monocytogenes," "milk and products thereof") are sorted into 10 "hazard-category" values.

 # Evaluation